polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/py-substrate-interface.md

 This Python library specializes in interfacing with a Polkadot SDK-based node, querying storage, composing extrinsics, SCALE encoding/decoding, and providing additional convenience methods to deal with the features and metadata of the Substrate runtime.

-The Python Substrate Interface is a powerful library that enables interaction with Polkadot SDK-based chains.
+The [Python Substrate Interface](https://github.com/polkascan/py-substrate-interface){target=\_blank} is a powerful library that enables interaction with Polkadot SDK-based chains.
 It provides essential functionality for:

 - Querying on-chain storage
 - Composing and submitting extrinsics